EU regulators resume Orange, Jazztel deal probe, to decide by June 1

-BRUSSELS, March 31 European Union antitrust regulators have resumed their scrutiny of French telecoms operator Orange's offer for Spanish peer Jazztel , with a decision whether to clear the 3.4-billion-euro ($3.65 billion) deal expected by June 1.
+BRUSSELS European Union antitrust regulators have resumed their scrutiny of French telecoms operator Orange's offer for Spanish peer Jazztel, with a decision whether to clear the 3.4-billion-euro (2.5 billion pounds) deal expected by June 1.

 The European Commission halted their investigation on March 4 after the companies failed to provide some data.
 The probe was restarted on March 27, according to a filing on the EU competition authority's website.